How to Access and Read the iPhone SMS Text Message Backup Files

 How to Read the iPhone SMS Backup File

-Once you have downloaded your SQLite management app, launch the program and then open up the aforementioned SMS database file to see all your text messages:
+Once you have downloaded your SQLite management app, launch the program and then open up the aforementioned SMS database file (yes, the 3d0d7e5fb2ce288813306e4d4636395e047a3d28 file) within the SQL app to see all your text messages:

 see all iphone text messages in backup file

-Now the best thing about this being a SQLite database is that it can be queried against so easily, so if you’re looking for text messages just from a specific number, specify that in the query.
-In MesaSQLite you just select this under “Table Content” then Message > Address > Contains > 1888
+Now the best thing about this being a SQLite database is that it can be queried against easily, so if you’re looking for text messages just from a specific number, specify that in the query.
+For example, in MesaSQLite you just select this under “Table Content” then Message > Address > Contains > 1888

 Replace 1888 with any other number prefix.
 Once you see the messages you want, just double click on them to be able to read the text message stored within the backup file that is now opened in the SQL manager: